 They’re also more likely to end up in a hospital’s ER or overdose because of drug use.
 Our addiction treatment program tailors our men’s addiction treatment programs to the unique needs that arise from the challenges men face.

-Like most other addiction programs, men’s programs typically require going through a detoxification process.
+Like most other treatment programs in Massachusetts, men’s programs typically require going through a detoxification process.
 After this, the clients can transition into the men’s addiction treatment program, either engaging in inpatient or outpatient treatment options.

 Inpatient programs will require clients to live within the addiction treatment facility, where they will receive 24-hour care and follow a very structured program.
 Outpatient programs are ideal for people with mild addictions that don’t want to stop going to school or work.